revaturelabs/interviewquestions/Java/Java 8/Functional interface.md

 <blockquote>

-A function that accepts an argument and returns a boolean value as an answer
+A function that accepts an argument and returns a boolean value as an answer.

 </blockquote>